state-of-the-practice meeting:

 PANEL DISCUSSION: ADVANCING COMMON OBJECTIVES - WHAT’S WORKING TODAY?

-This multi-stakeholder multi-disciplinary panel will identify ways in which public and private parties can work together to achieve the overarching goal of the NRDA process at a specific case or site, namely, to restore resource services back to public use in an efficient and timely manner.
+This multi-stakeholder multi-disciplinary panel will identify ways in which public and private parties can work together to achieve the overarching goal of the natural resource damage assessment (NRDA) process at a specific case or site, namely, to restore resource services back to public use in an efficient and timely manner.
 Mechanisms to facilitate a collaborative approach will be identified and discussed, including the “case for cooperative assessments”, opportunities for site-specific efficiencies, settlement trends and innovative solutions, ways to identify restoration projects of mutual interest and other solutions.
 Applications in actual practice will also be discussed.

 Moderator